danielKugler/gpg-helpers/README.md

 # gpg-helpers

-import and export GnuPG keys.
+Import / export your GnuPG keys on a mac.
 Transfer them from and to YOUR other machines.